-With the Easter break approaching the NFU and Ramblers have once again joined forces to remind people to take care when out walking in fields with livestock.
+We’ve teamed up with the NFU to remind people to take care when walking in fields with livestock this Easter.